Our annual enrichment program runs for two 12-week terms:

 Enrichment activities generally have a limited number of spaces.
 Thus, membership cannot guarantee enrollment.
 Our most active families (including teachers, teachers aides, and those with two volunteer credits from the previous academic year) are eligible for early-bird registration for enrichment activities.

-Art Enrichment is available to children from 1st through 8th grades.
+Art Enrichment is available to children from 1st through 5th or 1st through 8th grade, depending on the semester.
 In Art Enrichment the children take part in a wide variety of age-appropriate creative projects, including watercolor painting, perspective drawing, mosaics, and seasonal crafts.
-Children have the opportunity to display their work at the annual Exhibition.
+Children have the opportunity to display their work at the end of the year.

 Science Enrichment is available to children from 1st through 8th grades.
 In Science Enrichment the children experiment with a variety of hands-on "mini-labs."
-The labs range from dissecting cow eyeballs to creating a model arm to see how muscles work.
+The labs range from dissection to mechanical challenges to eletrical circuitry projects and much more.